trevordevore/levure/README.md

 ## app.yml

 An application is configured using the `app.yml` file.
+This file can be located alongside the `standalone.livecode` stack file or directly within any folder located alongside the `standalone.livecode` stack file.

 ```
 password: ?????